On Statistical Estimation of Edge-Reinforced Random Walks: Introduction

 Informally speaking, when $K$ and $T$ are large enough, we should be able to recover $A$ with arbitrarily small error.
-But fixing the error level $\epsilon>0$ and a confidence level $\delta\in(0,1)$, how many samples are sufficient for recovery of $A$ with error $d(A,\hat{A})\leq \epsilon$ with probability $\geq 1-\delta$ (upper bound)?
-How many samples are needed to do so (lower bound)?
+But fixing the error level $\epsilon>0$ and a confidence level $\delta\in(0,1)$, how many samples are sufficient for the recovery of $A$ by an estimator $\hat{A}$ \ifva